 In a dissolution of marriage (divorce) where the parties have children, your divorce will address the following issues: child custody, child support, alimony or spousal support, property distribution, and the divorce.
 To add to the complexity, any divorce can become extremely problematic should there be an act of domestic violence.

-The question I most often hear from potential clients who attend our free consultation is: “Do I have to go to court?”
+The question I most often hear from potential clients is: “Do I have to go to court?”
 The quick answer is: “it depends on the willingness of the parties to negotiate a settlement.”
 I encourage all of my clients to negotiate and to listen to the arguments and offers presented by their, soon-to-be, former spouse.
 The alternative is court which is very expensive, time-consuming, and often considered only when one of the party is under emotional stress.
 There are times when court is a must but, then again, there are more times that court can be avoided.
 A party’s willingness to negotiate will save them money they may have to pay for attorney fees and court costs.

 Going to court should not be taken lightly.
 If you do not hire an attorney and have never been in court, you will be subjected to a process and to procedures that are not easily grasped.
 You will be required to understand and know all time limits, what evidence to produce, and the witnesses that need to be called for your case.